Efavirenz (By mouth)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Severe depression, anxiety, mood changes, hallucinations, problems dealing with anger, thoughts of hurting yourself or others
+- Severe depression, anxiety, anger, mood changes, seeing or hearing things that are not there, thoughts of hurting yourself or others

 If you notice these less serious side effects, talk with your doctor: